390 Degrees Fahrenheit to Celsius: A practical guide

 -

 Heat Transfer: The method of measuring the temperature can also affect the reading.
-For example, placing a thermometer directly into a hot oven might give a different reading compared to using an infrared thermometer.
+As an example, placing a thermometer directly into a hot oven might give a different reading compared to using an infrared thermometer.

 Frequently Asked Questions (FAQ)